Unreleased Half-Life games

-Half-Life is a series of first-person shooter games developed and published by Valve, beginning with the original Half-Life, released for Windows in 1998.
-The earliest known canceled Half-Life game dates to 1999.
-Between Half-Life 2: Episode Two (2007) and Half-Life: Alyx (2020), Valve canceled at least five Half-Life games, including Half-Life 2: Episode Three, a version of Half-Life 3, and games by 2015, Inc., Junction Point Studios and Arkane Studios.
+Half-Life is a series of first-person shooter games created and published by Valve.
+Since the release of the original Half-Life for Windows in 1998, several Half-Life projects have been canceled, including some developed by other studios.

+In 1999, Valve canceled a Half-Life port for Mac developed by Logicware.
+Half-Life: Hostile Takeover, an expansion pack for Half-Life developed by 2015, Inc, was cancelled in 2000.
+In 2001, Sierra, the publisher of the original Half-Life, canceled a port for Dreamcast after Sega announced its discontinuation.

+After releasing Half-Life 2: Episode Two in 2007, Valve struggled to settle on a direction for a new Half-Life game.
+Episode Three was canceled after Valve abandoned episodic development and began developing a new game engine, Source 2.
+Another Half-Life 2 episode, by Junction Point Studios, was canceled after Junction Point was acquired by Disney Interactive Studios.
+Valve moved the project to Arkane Studios, who developed it as Ravenholm, set in the town infested with zombies from Half-Life 2 (2004).
+Valve canceled it as they felt it was creatively restrained.

+Valve was in development of Half-Life 3 between 2013 and 2014, experimenting with procedurally generated levels, but canceled it as the Source 2 engine was still unfinished.
+A virtual reality (VR) game set on a time-travelling ship, Borealis, was canceled as the VR technology and tools were not complete.

 Half-Life era (1998–2004)

 Half-Life: Hostile Takeover

 On November 23, 1999, GameSpot reported that 2015, Inc. was developing a Half-Life expansion pack to follow Half-Life: Opposing Force.
 2015, Inc declined to comment.
 On March 18, 2000, the Adrenaline Vault reported that the new expansion was named Half-Life: Hostile Takeover, and that it had appeared on retail product lists with a release date of late August.
-On August 7, the Adrenaline Vault reported that Sierra, the Half-Life publisher, had informed them that Hostile Takeover had been canceled.
+On August 7, the Adrenaline Vault reported that Sierra, the publisher of Half-Life, had informed them that Hostile Takeover had been canceled.
 The stock keeping unit for Hostile Takeover was repurposed by online retailers for Half-Life: Counter-Strike.
 On June 21, 2001, Valve filed a video game trademark for "Hostile Takeover".
 After several extensions, the trademark expired on October 3, 2004.